Asabeneh/React-For-Everyone/readme.md

 const title = <h1>Getting Started React</h1>
 ```

 Let us add a subtitle to the above JSX element by adding additional HTML element.
 Every HTML element should be wrapped by an outer HTML element to create a valid JSX element.
-The name title variable also should be changed to header because our JSX element is containing almost all the header information.
+The name title variable also should be changed to header because our JSX element is containing almost all the header of the application.

 ```js
 const header = (